-The countertop is covered with ceramic tile.
+The countertop is covered with slab granite.
 The countertop is properly installed and in good condition.

 The backsplash is not caulked.
-This allows water to enter the gap between the back splash and counter and it is difficult to clean.
+Cracking of the grout allows water to enter the gap between the back splash and counter and is difficult to clean.
 Caulking should be installed at this location.